dell-cloud-marketplace/docker-mongodb/README.md

 ## Usage

 ### Start the container

+To:

-* Host port 27018 to container port 27017 (default admin port)
+* Map host port 27018 to container port 27017 (default admin port)
-* Host port 28018 to container port 28017 (default web status page port)
+* Map host port 28018 to container port 28017 (default web status page port)

 Do:

     docker run -d -p 27018:27017 -p 28018:28017 dell/mongodb

-A new admin user with all privileges will be created in MongoDB with a random password.
+A new admin user, with all privileges, will be created in MongoDB with a random password.
 To get the password, check the logs of the container.
 You will see an output like the following:

     ====================================================================
     You can now connect to this MongoDB Server using: